paladin-t/b8/docs/manual.md

 A virtual gamepad has 6 buttons, each button may be binded with a key on keyboard, or a button/trigger on a game controller.

 * `BTN b, p = 0`: checks whether a virtual button is pressed
-	* `b`: index of a virtual button, 0/1/2/3/4/5 for left/right/up/down/a/b
+	* `b`: index of a virtual button, 0/1/2/3/4/5 respectively for left/right/up/down/a/b
-	* `p`: player index, ranged from 0 to 7
+	* `p`: player index, with range of values from 0 to 7
 	* returns true for pressed
 * `BTN()`: returns true if any virtual button of the first player is pressed
 * `BTNP b, p = 0`: checks whether a virtual button is just released from pressing
-	* `b`: index of a virtual button, 0/1/2/3/4/5 for left/right/up/down/a/b
+	* `b`: index of a virtual button, 0/1/2/3/4/5 respectively for left/right/up/down/a/b
-	* `p`: player index, ranged from 0 to 7
+	* `p`: player index, with range of values from 0 to 7
 	* returns true for released
 * `BTNP()`: returns true if any virtual button of the first player is just released from pressing